National Wealth Fund (United Kingdom): Performance and reporting

 The fund publishes an annual report and accounts that is audited by the National Audit Office and laid before Parliament.
 The 2023 to 2024 report covers activity in the year to 31 March 2024 and sets out performance, governance and financial statements.
 In addition, the fund has adopted an Impact Framework that defines how it measures and evaluates results across core indicators such as private capital mobilised, greenhouse-gas impact, jobs supported and geographic spread, and explains the methodology for avoiding double counting in co-financed transactions.

-As of As of October 2025, the fund has published its inaugural Impact Report summarising progress against the Statement of Strategic Priorities for the 2024 to 2029 parliament and signposting data sources and methods.
+As of October 2025, the fund has published its inaugural Impact Report summarising progress against the Statement of Strategic Priorities for the 2024 to 2029 parliament and signposting data sources and methods.
 Parliamentary oversight includes a Treasury Select Committee inquiry into whether the fund has the tools and resources to achieve its aims, and NAO publications that set out lessons for public financial institutions involved in mobilising private finance.